legobuff/workshop-pe/exercises/part02-ucp-service-interlock.md

 2. Make sure all services and deployments have been deleted

-3. Select your admin username and select `Admin Settings`
+3. Select your admin user name and select `Admin Settings`

 4. Navigate to Layer 7 Routing and set the following values:
  - Enable Layer 7 Routing: switched on